Michigan's great lake cabins

 Thompson's Harbor State Park between Rogers City and Alpena has a mini-cabin.

 Harrisville State Park in Harrisville has two mini-cabins.

 Tawas Point State Park, on a peninsula across the bay from Tawas City, has a camper cabin and two mini-cabins.
 It includes the picturesque Tawas Point Lighthouse.

 Bay City Recreation Area, on Saginaw Bay in Bay City, has two mini-cabins.

-Port Crescent State Park, on Saginaw Bay in Michigan's "thumb,'' has a camper cabin.
+Sleeper State Park, on Saginaw Bay in Michigan's "thumb,'' has 10 "safari tents" on platforms.

 Lakeport State Park, near Port Huron, has a camper cabin and two mini-cabins.

 McLain State Park, on the Keweenaw Peninsula near Hancock, has six mini-cabins and one rustic cabin that sleeps eight.

 Baraga State Park near L'Anse has a mini-cabin.